-If your Windows 10 PC supports Windows Hello and you have set up facial recognition, then you can enable enhanced anti-spoofing.
+If your Windows 11/10 supports Windows Hello and you have set up facial recognition, then you can enable enhanced anti-spoofing.
 Windows Hello is a biometrics-based technology that enables users to authenticate their identity in order to access their devices, apps, networks, etc using fingerprint, face recognition, or iris scan.
-Now face detection in Windows 10 works well, but it can’t differentiate between a photo of your face inside your mobile or the actual user face.
+Now, face detection in Windows 11/10 works well, but it can’t differentiate between a photo of your face inside your mobile or the actual user’s face.

-The potential threat because of this issue is that someone with your photo could unlock your device by using their mobile.
-To overcome this difficulty, the anti-spoofing technology comes into action, and once you have enabled the anti-spoofing for Windows Hello Face Authentication, a photo of the authentic user cannot be used to login to the PC.
+Because of this issue, a potential threat is that someone with your photo could unlock your device using their mobile.
+To overcome this difficulty, anti-spoofing technology comes into action.
+Windows Hello offers integrated anti-spoofing countermeasures to mitigate physical attacks like unauthorized device logon and access.
+Once you have enabled anti-spoofing for Windows Hello Face Authentication, a photo of the authentic user cannot be used to log in to the PC.

 Enhanced anti-spoofing for Windows Hello face authentication is not required on unmanaged devices and you must be signed in as an administrator to enable or disable enhanced anti-spoofing.
 To do this: